Phillip-England/godocument/docs/custom-components.md

 ### Removing the Parent

-When Goldmark find HTML within a `.md` file, it will wrap the HTML with a `<p>` tag.
-To ensure things render the way you expect, it is important to remove the `<p>` tag when instantiating our components.
+When Goldmark finds HTML within a `.md` file, it will wrap the HTML with a `<p>` tag.
+To ensure proper rendering, it is important to remove the `<p>` tag when initializing our components.

 A special function named `initMdComponent()` serves to enable custom components behave as expected.